Coffee-Maker/Landmark-Rust/data/behaviour_outline.md

 This is the modifier that can optionally be placed before a trigger type.

 - owned
-  - owner - A potential alias to be used primarily with triggers that aren't associated with a card (turn start, draw card, etc...)
+  - owner - A potential alias to be used primarily with triggers that aren't associated with a token (turn start, draw token, etc...)
 - opponent
 - this
 - either